elmortem/pcg4u-addons/PCGAddons/Assets/Plugins/PCG4U/Documentation/Nodes.md

 ## How it works

-PCG nodes are XNode-based graph elements that process and generate procedural data.
+PCG nodes are graph elements that process and generate procedural data.
 Nodes connect via input/output ports to form processing pipelines.

 Node execution flow:
 1. Nodes with inputs request data from connected upstream nodes